During COVID-19 air travel much safer than eating out and grocery shopping

 If followed the approach reduces the risk of COVID-19 transmission onboard aircraft below that of other routine activities during the pandemic, such as grocery shopping or eating out, the study said.

 The study also said, airlines and airports are campaigning to inform the public about actions they can take to reduce disease transmission on their journey.
 This includes public health safety information while booking, at check-in, boarding, and on the aircraft.
-Cabin crew receive training to identify and isolate potentially infected individuals should a case appear on board an aircraft.
+Cabin crew receives training to identify and isolate potentially infected individuals should a case appear on board an aircraft.